smtpd/qpsmtpd/docs/logging.md

 `$self->log(LOGNOTICE, 'Danger Will Robinson!')`

-Notably, using 'warn' in a plugin will always result in that warning being emitted to STDERR, wheras messages sent with log() are not output to the terminal when running the test suite.
+Notably, using 'warn' in a plugin will always result in that warning being emitted to STDERR when the test suite is executed, wheras messages sent with log() are not output to the terminal when running the test suite.

 ## plugin loglevel